-KaleidoSwap has announced the release of KaleidoSwap Alpha v0.1, enabling the trading of RGB assets on the Lightning Network.
+The release of KaleidoSwap Alpha v0.1 has been announced, enabling the trading of RGB assets on the Lightning Network.

-On March 19, KaleidoSwap launched its first pre-release alpha version, now available for download on GitHub, along with the launch of its new official website.
+On March 19, KaleidoSwap released its first pre-release alpha version, available for download on GitHub, accompanied by the launch of its new official website.
 The platform integrates with an RGB Lightning node, giving users full control over their assets without relying on intermediaries.
-The application is currently available for Linux and macOS, with Windows support expected in future updates.
+The application is currently available for Linux and macOS.
+Windows support will come with future versions.

 Speaking to Atlas21, Walter Maffione, Lead Engineer at KaleidoSwap, stated:

 “KaleidoSwap is an open-source desktop application available for Linux and macOS.
 With this first alpha release, users can experiment in a test environment with non-custodial, private, and intuitive RGB asset trading on the Lightning Network.
-Our goal is to collect feedback, improve the app, and release regular updates ahead of a future mainnet launch.
-This is just one step toward Lightning Finance—decentralized finance on the Lightning Network—capable of generating significant volume and introducing new use cases to the protocol for the benefit of all users.”
+Our goal is to collect feedback to improve the app and release regular updates ahead of a future mainnet launch.
+This is just one step along a path that will lead to Lightning Finance—decentralized finance on the Lightning Network—capable of generating significant volume and introducing new use cases to the protocol, for the benefit of all users.”

 Available features